 - What additional analysis would help shed light on the level and nature of atrocity risk in the country?

-- Pakistan (Rank: 1): Pakistan has ranked among the ten highest-risk countries each year this assessment has been produced (2014–2021); this marks the second assessment in a row that Pakistan has ranked at highest risk among all 162 countries.
-Pakistan faces multiple security and human rights challenges, including continued violence by the Tehrik-e-Taliban Pakistan (TTP), which claimed 26 terrorist attacks in July 2021, as well as other ideologically driven militant groups (including the Islamic State, or IS) and separatist movements.
-From January through September 2021, terrorist groups killed 470 people in Pakistan, including 171 civilians.
-The Taliban’s takeover in neighboring Afghanistan has increased concerns over the TTP’s further advancement in Pakistan.
-The ruling Tehreek-e-Insaf Party has continued to arrest critics.
-Enforced disappearances linked to the security forces remain an issue.
-Application of blasphemy laws, which are used to incite hatred against and attack individuals from minority religious groups, including Hindus and Ahmadis, has also expanded.
+- Pakistan (Rank: 1): This marks the third assessment in a row that Pakistan has ranked at highest risk among all 162 countries.
+Pakistan faces multiple security and human rights challenges, including increasing violence by the Tehrik-e-Taliban Pakistan (TTP), which is responsible for a nonstate-led mass killing episode that has been ongoing since 2001.
+In addition, Pakistan’s civilian populations are threatened by growing militant violence (including by the Islamic State or IS, which killed at least 56 people in an attack on a mosque in March 2022) and separatist movements.
+Pakistan’s blasphemy laws continue to incite increasing mob violence against religious minorities.
+Looking ahead, the next general elections are expected to be highly contentious following the removal of Prime Minister Imran Khan by an unprecedented “no-confidence” motion and debate about the government’s response to severe flooding in 2022.
 According to our model, the factors accounting most for Pakistan’s high-risk estimate are its lack of freedom of movement for men, large population, high infant mortality rate, and history of mass killings.
-The Early Warning Project judged there was an ongoing mass killing perpetrated by the TTP and associated militias as of the end of 2020; this risk assessment relates to the possibility of a new and distinct non-state-led or state-led episode beginning, not to the ongoing episode continuing or increasing.
+The Early Warning Project judged there was an ongoing mass killing perpetrated by the Taliban Movement of Pakistan and associated militias as of the end of 2021; this risk assessment relates to the possibility of a new and distinct nonstate-led or state-led episode beginning, not to the ongoing episode continuing or increasing.

-- Yemen (Rank: 3): Yemen has ranked sixth or higher each year since the 2017–18 risk assessment.
-The country’s protracted war has killed more than 12,000 civilians and given rise to approximately 20 million people in need of humanitarian assistance in 2021.
-The conflict intensified in early 2021 and human rights abuses persist, including the Saudi-led coalition’s indiscriminate and disproportionate use of aerial bombardment.
-Currently, 16.2 million people in Yemen are food insecure and more than five million are on “the brink of famine,” while warring parties have repeatedly impeded civilian access to humanitarian aid.
+- Yemen (Rank: 2): Yemen has ranked sixth or higher each year since the 2017–18 risk assessment.
+The country’s protracted war has killed more than 14,500 civilians and given rise to approximately 20 million people in need of humanitarian assistance as of 2022.
+The April 2022 UN-brokered truce, which marked Yemen’s longest period of peace in seven years, expired on October 2, 2022.
+The truce significantly decreased violence in Yemen, including a 60 percent reduction in civilian casualties.
+Parties to the conflict have so far been unable to come to an agreement and have failed to extend the ceasefire, increasing concerns of renewed conflict.
+Currently, 17.4 million people in Yemen are food insecure and 161,000 people are in “famine-like” conditions.
+While the expired truce did improve humanitarian conditions, the Government of Yemen and authorities in Houthi-controlled areas continue to interfere with the movement and provision of humanitarian aid.
 Famine-related fatalities can count toward mass killing if they result from actions designed to compel or coerce civilian populations to change their behavior against their will, and if the perpetrators could have reasonably expected that these actions would result in widespread death among the affected populations: e.g., forced mass starvation, the intentional confiscation or destruction of healthcare supplies, forced relocation, and forced labor.
 According to our model, the factors accounting most for Yemen’s high-risk estimate are its lack of freedom of movement for men, its geographic region (Middle East and North Africa), that it experiences political killings that are frequently approved of or incited by top leaders of government, the presence of battle-related deaths (armed conflict between the Saudi-led coalition, Houthi rebels, and a multitude of other domestic and foreign armed actors), and its high infant mortality rate.
-It should be noted, as we explained in a November 2015 blog post, that our project’s definition of mass killing excludes situations in which one country’s armed forces attack civilians in another country’s territory.
+As noted above, our project’s definition of mass killing excludes situations in which one country’s armed forces attack civilians in another country’s territory.
 Thus, killings perpetrated by foreign militaries (in this case, the Saudi-led coalition) are not reflected in this forecast.

-Countries in the top ten that are not discussed in this year’s report are Nigeria and Sudan.
+Countries in the top ten that are not discussed in this year’s report are Sudan and Somalia.
 To learn more about the factors that contributed to the high-risk estimate of any of these countries, visit the country pages on our website.

 Consistently high-risk countries

-In addition to Pakistan, India, and Yemen, a few other countries have appeared near the top of our rankings for several years.
+In addition to Pakistan, Yemen, and Burma/Myanmar, a few other countries have appeared near the top of our rankings for several years.

 Some readers may be surprised that a country like Syria, where the scale and intensity of the war crimes and crimes against humanity are well-known, does not rank among the highest-risk countries in our assessment.